japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 Created when `StreamingSymmetricHashJoinHelper` utility is requested for a [JoinStateWatermarkPredicates](StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates) for the left and right side of a stream-stream join (when `IncrementalExecution` is requested to optimize a query plan with a <<physical-operators/StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator)

-Used when `OneSideHashJoiner` is requested for the <<spark-sql-streaming-OneSideHashJoiner.md#stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> and then to <<spark-sql-streaming-OneSideHashJoiner.md#removeOldState, remove an old state>>
+Used when `OneSideHashJoiner` is requested for the [stateKeyWatermarkPredicateFunc](OneSideHashJoiner.md#stateKeyWatermarkPredicateFunc) and then to [remove an old state](OneSideHashJoiner.md#removeOldState)

 | JoinStateValueWatermarkPredicate
 | [[JoinStateValueWatermarkPredicate]] Watermark predicate on state values